pisanvs/ley-chile/dto/ministerio-de-salud/8-1052275/texto.md

 37. Nefrología adulto.

-38. Nefrología pediátrico.
+38. Nefrología pediátrica.

 39. Neonatología.

 40. Neurocirugía.

-41. Neurología adultos.
+41. Neurología adulto.

 42. Neurología pediátrica.